Feature Length International Competition 2020

-A man punches a kangaroo: animal rights activists get shocked.
-The sexy teacher.
-Trump’s tweets.
-Chemtrails, anti-vaxxers, 30 EUR per immigrant, breaking news: the West is drowning in information overload.
-Every 60 seconds we share millions of items on Facebook, we watch millions of videos on Youtube, we write billions of tweets, WhatsApp messages and so on.
-False newspapers with true hoaxes, real newspapers with fake news.
-People believes everything and nothing at the same time.
+Chemtrails, anti-vaxxers, Trump’s tweets, viral videos, viral outrage, breaking news: we are drowning in information overload.
+Every 60 seconds we share millions of items on Facebook, we watch millions of videos on Youtube and TikTok, we write billions of tweets and WhatsApp messages.
+Fake news outlets sometimes break real stories.
+Trusted newspapers sometimes run fake news.
+People believe everything and nothing at the same time.
 Our brains cannot process all this information.

 Can we change it?

-It has been some years now that, in different parts of the world, small crews of freelance journalists started to build alternative models: Rob Orchard and his Delayed Gratification in England, Frédéric Martel in France, De Correspondent’s crew in the Netherlands, Lea Korsgaard and her Zetland in Denmark and many others.
+All around the world small crews of freelance journalists are creating an alternative.
+Rob Orchard and his Delayed Gratification in England, Frédéric Martel in France, De Correspondent’s crew in the Netherlands, Lea Korsgaard and her Zetland in Denmark and many others.
 They do not know each other, but still they want the same thing: to slow down.

-Meanwhile, in Milan, four independent journalists meet professor Peter Laufer, from University of Oregon; he is the author of the Slow News manifesto, inspired by Slow Food philosophy adapted for journalism.
+Meanwhile, in Milan, four independent journalists meet professor Peter Laufer, from the University of Oregon; he is the author of the Slow News manifesto, inspired by the Slow Food philosophy and adapted for journalism.
 They have a mission: to connect the dots.
-Which means reaching and putting in contact all those journalists who believe in “slow journalism” and in the key role of journalism for the defense and maintenance of democracy and freedom.
-A very important battle, in a historical moment in which these values are everywhere under attack.
+Which means reaching and connecting all those journalists who believe in “slow journalism” and in the key role of journalism for the defense and maintenance of democracy and freedom.
+A crucial battle at a time when these values are under attack everywhere.